 Italian verbs are divided into three primary groups, depending on their endings.
-There are
+There are 'are' verbs

 And with nouns, it isn't any easier.
 Italian nouns, as with French and Spanish, are divided into masculine and feminine.
 Someone, once upon a time, back in the era of languages deriving from latin, decided to create this extra challenge of categorising nouns.
 As a general rule, it can be said that nouns ending in an 'a' are feminine, and those ending in an 'o' are masculine.
 However, as with the verbs, there are also those exceptions that have escaped the confines of rules.
 For the rebellious nouns, there is no rhyme nor reason, and it simply comes down to memory.

 Even now, I'm unsure what's worse - to know a lot of segregated words that can't form a sentence, or to know a perfectly conjugated verb combination, but not the nouns required for the sentence to seem sensible.
 And that, no one can teach you.